Top 10 · MI

 - Oral Medicine Specialists in MichiganNon-surgical management of oral disease.

-Dental Public Healths in Michigan: questions
+Dental Public Health Dentists in Michigan: questions

 Use the Michigan Board of Dentistry license-lookup at https://www.michigan.gov/lara/bureau-list/bpl/health/hp-lic-health-prof/dentistry.
-Confirm the license is active and check for any disciplinary actions.When should I see a dental public health instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see a dental public health dentist instead of a general dentist?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.